 7.1.
 What Is Saga Architecture Pattern?

 The Saga architecture pattern provides transaction management using a sequence of local transactions.
-A local transaction is the unit-of-work performed by a saga participant.
+A local transaction is the unit of work performed by a saga participant.
 Every operation that is part of the Saga can be rolled back by a compensating transaction.
-Further, the Saga pattern guarantees that either all operations complete successfully or the corresponding compensation transactions are run to undo the work previously completed.
+Further, the Saga pattern guarantees that either all operations are complete successfully or the corresponding compensation transactions are run to undo the work previously completed.

 In the Saga pattern, a compensating transaction must be idempotent and retryable.
 These two principles ensure that a transaction can be managed without any manual intervention.
 The Saga Execution Coordinator (SEC) ensures guarantees these principles:

-The above diagram shows how to visualize the Saga pattern for the previously discussed railway ticket booking scenario.
+The above diagram shows how to visualize the Saga pattern for the previously discussed online order processing scenario.

 7.2.
 The Saga Execution Coordinator